4as/ChatGPT-DeMod/README.md

 In other words DeMod makes the conversation look like it's about something completely different that what you're actually sending (and receiving).
 It's done this way to ensure that nothing will seem out of place.
 No one knows what kind of security checks does the ChatGPT's backend use, so to not risk anything by blocking something we shouldn't the checks still go through but with different messages.
 To further ensure that nothing seems out of place keep in mind you can always turn DeMod off if you don't need it.

+# Knows issues
+Bromite browser is not supported.
+Since the May 24th update OpenAI is now using a stricter Content Policy checks on injected scripts and Bromite doesn't offer a way to circumvent that.